coding-panda/panda-pods-repeater-field/README.txt

 * Change: Resize the window after running all JavaScripts.

 = 1.4.6 =
-* Fix: Fixed the problem that the trahs, save and edit buttons had to be clicked twice on mobiles to work.
+* Fix: Fixed the problem that the trash, save and edit buttons had to be clicked twice on mobiles to work.
 * Add: some styling for the load more div.
 * Add: Integration with Simpods Area Field.